ComfyNodePRs/PR-prompt_collapse-2f3db6d0/README.md

 The resulting prompt could contain wildcard names that could be processed by nodes such as `ImpactWildcardProcessor`.

+Relationships can be used to control the selection of components.
+For example, a component with a positive relationship with another component will be more likely to be selected when that component is selected.

+Neutral relationships have no effect on component selection.

+Negative relationships prevent a component from being selected if the other component is selected.

 ## ComfyUI Integration

 The system provides a custom node with the following inputs: